1–2 spots available for Q2 · Claim yours

 TL;DR

 If your business site does not have SSL in 2026, Chrome marks it as "Not Secure" in the address bar and Google downranks it.
-The good news: setup is a 10-minute task for most hosts and $0 for most businesses.
-Here is the walkthrough.
+The encryption layer is no longer an upgrade — it is the floor.
+The walkthrough below covers what SSL actually does, the free vs paid call, host-specific setup for the platforms most clients are on, and the errors people hit on the first try.

 What SSL actually does